 Reading mode is your bubble—much like Glinda the Good Witch’s bubble used as a protective barrier to keep away evil, wrongdoing, and those damn flying monkeys.

-As you float through the turbulent internet universe, shield yourself from the surrounding clutter and distractions that can harm your focus and remove the ability to truly consume content for learning and personal enrichment.
+As you float through the turbulent internet universe, shield yourself from the surrounding clutter and distractions which can harm your focus and remove the ability to truly consume content for learning and personal enrichment.

 Take back control of your focus when reading online.